h1 b visa

 A bachelor's or higher degree in the specific specialty (or its equivalent)

-The job role must fulfil the following criteria:
+The job role must fulfill the following criteria:

 Bachelor’s or higher degree or its equivalent